 Always store your candle in a cool, dry place at room temperature and keep it away from direct sunlight and high humidity.
 Be sure to store your candle with the lid on.

-If your candle turns black it’s probably because it was burning in a direct draft, or it was burning for too long.
+If your candle wax turns black it’s probably because it was burning in a direct draft, or it was burning for too long, and overheated.
 Once it cools and hardens, the scorched wax can be wiped away with a rag or cloth.

 Discard your candle once ½ inch of wax is remaining in the jar.